 Vasculitis is a term that refers to inflammation in the blood vessels.
 It keeps the blood from effectively delivering oxygen and nutrients, and it can develop in any of the body’s blood vessels.

-The symptoms depend on the location of the inflamed blood vessels, but when those in the face are affected, vasculitis can cause sores to form in the nose or mouth.
+The symptoms depend on the location of the inflamed blood vessels, but when it affects those in the face, vasculitis can cause sores in the nose and other nasal symptoms, such as a runny nose or sinus infections.

 People may also experience: